 Since the game is a miniaturised version of Skittles, the game is played in the same way.
 A coin should be tossed to see who takes the first turn.
 The skittles are only reset at the beginning of a turn or when all nine have been knocked over.
 Three throws per turn are allowed so that the maximum score in one go is twenty-seven.
 The ball must be start its revolution around the outside of the board so that it hits the skittles upon its return towards the player.
 The ball is permitted to go around the pole only once for each throw - the player should catch it as it returns so as to prevent it going round a second time.

 Usually, the objective is to be the first player to reach a score of one hundred and one although, if a cribbage board is being used to score, the game would be played to Sixty one.
 If you bust return to 92 (or 52).

-The standard singles game would consist of an agreed number of legs and would utilise the "on and off" system of scoring that is often used in Northamptonshire Skittles.
+For a competitive alternative scoring system try the agree a number of legs and utilise the "on and off" system of scoring that is often used in Northamptonshire Skittles.
 This one of those concepts that sounds much more complicated than it really is.
 To begin with each player starts each leg with five "lives".
 Each player takes a turn and the player who scores the lowest loses a life.
 So far so good but if the score is equal, then the next turn is worth two lives instead of one.
 The first life is decided by the first throw of the next turn and the second life is decided by the sum of all three throws.
 In this situation the score is quoted as a double number e.g. if the first throw scores 5 and the total of three throws scores 8, the score for the turn is "5 - 8".
 If either of these two "lives" are drawn, then the next turn is also worth two lives decided in the same way and so on.
-In the rare example where a two-life turn produces two draws, house rules apply but it is suggested that the next turn simply carries on in the standard two-life fashion.

 So by example, let us suppose that Alex and Bob play a game.
 The following table shows the points they score each throw, the scores and their lives for the first five turns.